Is kidney transplantation better than dialysis?

 What I just mentioned is true for the average standard patient.
 But many patients with kidney disease defer greatly in their health and medical problems.

 Anyway.
 Let’s go into more details.

-There are different types of kidney transplants depending on the types of donors; and the outcomes greatly depend on this as I just mentioned.
+There are different types of kidney transplants depending on the types of donors, and the outcomes greatly depend on this as I just mentioned.

-One of the reasons of this type of transplant providing more benefits for transplant survival is the fact that the degree of organ and genetic compatibility between the patient and the donor is greater when they are from the same family.
+One of the reasons for this type of transplant providing more benefits for transplant survival is the fact that the degree of organ and genetic compatibility between the patient and the donor is greater when they are from the same family.
 And if they are not, doctors have the opportunity to search for a better compatible donor.